 [!!]
 Configure the keyboard

-Keymap to use: your keyboard
+Keymap to use: keymap for your specific keyboard

 Step 5